To model human linguistic prediction, make LLMs less superhuman: Abstract

 \section{Abstract}

-When people listen to or read a sentence, they actively make predictions about upcoming words: words that are less predictable are generally read more slowly than predictable ones.
-The success of large language models (LLMs), which, like humans, make predictions about upcoming words, has motivated exploring the use of these models as cognitive models of human linguistic prediction.
-Surprisingly, in the last few years, as language models have become better at predicting the next word, their ability to predict human reading behavior has declined.
-This is because LLMs are able to predict upcoming words much better than people can, leading them to predict lower processing difficulty in reading than observed in human experiments; in other words, mainstream LLMs are `superhuman' as models of language comprehension.
-In this \perspective, we argue that LLMs' superhumanness is primarily driven by two factors: compared to humans, LLMs have much stronger long-term memory for facts and training examples, and they have much better short-term memory for previous words in the text.
-We advocate for creating models that have human-like long-term and short-term memory, and outline some possible directions for achieving this goal.
-Finally, we argue that currently available human data is insufficient to measure progress towards this goal, and outline human experiments that can address this gap.
+When we read, we make predictions about upcoming words; these predictions influence our reading behavior.
+The success of large language models (LLMs), which, like humans, make predictions about upcoming words, has motivated their use as models of human linguistic prediction.
+Surprisingly, in the last few years, as LLMs' ability to predict the next word has improved, their ability to explain reading behavior has declined.
+We argue this is because current LLMs can predict upcoming words much better than human readers can.
+This `superhumanness' is driven by LLMs' extensive training data, stronger long-term memory of training examples, and stronger short-term memory.
+We advocate for LLMs with human-like memory and for new experiments to measure the alignment between humans and LLMs, and outline directions towards achieving these goals.